Improving landscape for residential property investors: interest deductibility & bright-line rule changes

 These changes signal a more favourable landscape for property investors.
 While challenges such as high interest rates persist, these regulatory amendments inject optimism into the market and we anticipate it will reduce upward pressure on household rents.

-As with all tax and regulatory changes, there will be nuances to work through.
-We suggest getting in touch to discuss how these changes will affect your investment.
+As with all tax and regulatory changes, there will be nuances to work through especially during the transition phase.
+We suggest getting in touch to discuss how you can optimise your investment decisions and ensure compliance.